Efficient Explainable Face Verification based on Similarity Score Argument Backpropagation: Experimental Setup

 \subsection{Evaluation Benchmark: Patch-LFW}

 For the evaluation of the proposed explainable face matching approach and the comparison with other methods, we build a new benchmark dataset, \textit{Patch-LFW}.
 Patch-LFW is based on the Labeled Faces in the Wild (LFW) \cite{lfw} dataset.
-Since in most cases it is more interesting, from a practical perspective, to know why the system made a wrong decision than to understand why it made the right decision, we artificially increase the errors that the system makes.
-This increased the number of errors, and then allows us to examine how well approaches used to explain face recognition systems can identify the artificially inserted regions.
-This is especially important as face recognition solutions are currently extremely accurate in that they achieve very few errors even in challenging in-the-wild scenarios like the LFW benchmark \cite{elasticface, curricularface, magface}.
+Since in most cases it is more interesting, from a practical perspective, to know why the system made a wrong decision than to understand why it made the right decision, we artificially increase the errors that the system makes. { The reason we chose LFW as the starting point for our Patch-LFW is the simplicity of the dataset.
+To measure how well we explain wrong decision reasons, we need to minimize unknown reasons for wrong decisions and only have the ones we control, thus we need a benchmark that SOTA FR makes as minimum as possible wrong decisions.
+SOTA systems solve the verification problem in the LFW dataset almost perfectly, which minimizes other influences apart from the patches we add, which is what we need.
+Choosing a more challenging dataset as the baseline would make it harder to distinguish if the approaches can identify the added deterioration (patches) or inherent "clues" such as bias \cite{9534882} or occlusions \cite{DBLP:journals/iet-bmt/0002VS21,DBLP:journals/access/NetoPBDSC22}}.
 To synthetically increase the amount of "false non-matches", in each of the genuine pairs, patches from a random image of a different identity have been added to the reference image.
 To synthetically increase the amount of "false matches", in each of the imposter pairs, patches from the same image have been added to the reference image.
 In total, we randomly added 27 patches of size $16 \times 16$ pixels which may overlap per image.
 Before adding the patches, the images of LFW \cite{lfw} are preprocessed following the procedure of Deng et al. \cite{arcface}.
 Examples of the newly created images and the original images from LFW \cite{lfw} are shown in Figure \ref{fig:pair}.
 Given the new Patch-LFW, the "false match" rate as well as the "false non-match" rate at a fixed threshold determined at the Equal Error rate (EER) \cite{iso_metric} on using the whole LFW dataset \cite{lfw} increased drastically as shown in Table \ref{tab:patch}, which is our goal.